-The Universe/physics is fine-tuned for permitting life.
-That is to say, of all the known ways the universe could have been, few ways would ever allow any life to exist.
-Consider…
+Of all the known ways the Universe's physical laws, constants, and initial conditions could have been, few ways would ever allow any life to exist.1

-This is a very awkward and shocking development for atheist cosmologists1 because it means for them that we got really lucky for no reason.
-If God exists, however, then the Universe’s ability to permit life is not nearly so surprising or improbable.2 Such a universe is the kind of thing God would plausibly choose to create.3
+This is a very awkward and shocking development for atheist cosmologists2 because it means for them that we got really lucky for no reason.
+If God exists, however, then the Universe’s ability to permit life is not nearly so surprising or improbable.3 A life-permitting universe is the kind of thing God would plausibly choose to create.4

 • …changes just yield different life forms